sedostheatre/sedos.co.uk/input/regular-events/acting-group.md

 metaDescription: The London Acting Group run by Sedos meets on the first Wednesday of every month.
 Find out how to sign up
 ---
+#### **U﻿PDATE - ACTING GROUP IS BACK!**

+Our fun and friendly Acting Group will return on **Thursday 23 of May from 7-9pm at Theatre Deli**.

+Join Jamila Jennings-Grant, Josh Yard and Sarah Berryman for an evening of acting games, script work and guaranteed laughs!
+All levels of experience are very welcome and no preparation is needed.
+We'll then finish the evening with an (optional) trip to a local pub.

+The session is £5 for Sedos Members and £7 for non-members.
+Please email [acting@sedos.co.uk](mailto:acting@sedos.co.uk) to register your interest or with any questions.

+**\-﻿-------------------------------------------------------**

 **After three brilliant years, our final acting group with Helena and Lloyd is taking place on Wednesday 6 December.
 We're hoping that someone else will be taking over the running of the Acting Group in the new year, so watch this space for further announcements.
 Huge thanks to Helena and Lloyd for creating and running this group so successfully.**

 We're actively speaking to people who have worked with us before to organise the return of the group in 2024, but we're always keen to hear from experienced directors and acting aficionados - **if you do have an interest in directing and managing this class please do get in touch with us at [acting@sedos.co.uk](mailto:acting@sedos.co.uk)**